The information in this page is for crews who will be supplying their own Support Boat

 - Prior to the race All Support Boat drivers will be sent the Support Boat Briefing and a Support Boat Waiver form.
 Please ensure the Support Boat Operators read and understand these documents.
-Support boat briefing will be updated and available online prior to the event
+Support boat briefing CLICK HERE for 2018 briefing, updated briefing will be circulated prior to 2019 event

-- On the morning of the race All Support Boat drivers are to sign in at the Support Boat tent set up on the beach.
-At the tent you will be required to supply your signed waiver form and will be briefed on any further information required for the race.
+- On the morning of the race All Support Boat drivers are to sign in at the Support Boat tent set up on the beach in between boat ramp and clubrooms.
+At the tent you will be required to supply your signed waiver form if not already received and will be briefed on any further information required for the race.

 - Click here for Support Boat Waiver

 - Support boats are to proceed to the first change over point 15 mins before the Race start and wait on the South West side of the designated 1st change Buoy.

 - All changeovers must be made from the water.
 No support boats within 20m of any canoe, except during an emergency.